Popular Topics

 Fatty Liver diseases

-Non-alcoholic fatty liver: This condition can be treated with lifestyle changes.
+Non-alcoholic fatty liver: NAFLD can be treated with lifestyle changes.

-Non-alcoholic steatorrhoeic hepatitis: This condition needs medical attention lest it deteriorate into liver cirrhosis.
+Non-alcoholic steatorrhoeic hepatitis: NASH needs medical attention lest it deteriorate into liver cirrhosis and even hepatocellular carcinoma, if left untreated.
+It is often referred to as 'silent' liver disease.

 Persons who lack exercise, are obese and who partake a high fat diet are prone to fatty liver.
 Diabetes and high alcohol intake are other contributory causes for fatty liver.
-Liver function test, liver ultrasound and biopsy might be done to detect the degree of liver malfunction.
+Hypertension, abdominal obesity with BMI over 26 and insulin resistance are other contributory factors to a fatty liver.
+Liver function test, liver ultrasound and liver biopsy might be done to detect the degree of liver malfunction.
+Metabolic syndrome, rapid weight loss and protein malnutrition are other contributory factors.

-A healthy lifestyle with regular exericise is vital to tackle fatty liver disease.
+A healthy lifestyle with regular exercise is vital to tackle fatty liver disease.
 Cholesterol and blood pressure will need to be monitored and treated.
+Lose weight in a healthy manner and increase physical activity levels.

 Jaundice